Stephen Kosmin

 Examples of Stephen’s recent cases include:

-• R (Linear Investments) v Financial Ombudsman Service, concerning a challenge to a decision of an ombudsman that the classification by an investment firm of a professor at the London School of Economics as an elective professional customer was defective.
+• R (Linear Investments) v Financial Ombudsman Service [2024] EWHC 1428 (Admin), in which Stacey J considered a challenge to a decision of an ombudsman that the classification by an investment firm of a Professor at the London School of Economics as an elective professional customer was defective.

 • R (Charles Street Securities Europe LLP) v Financial Ombudsman Service [2023] EWHC 448 (Admin), in which Heather Williams J considered the extent to which reasons had to be provided by an ombudsman when departing from the common law.